 There are anecdotal reports of environmentally significant sites at Wonga Beach.
-These require further investigation and monitoring.
-However, they are likely to include bird nesting and feeding sites at the northern end of Wonga Beach, turtle nesting sites, littoral rainforest along the foreshore and the dune vegetation.
+These require further investigation and monitoring to understand the numbers and species that are present.
+However, they are likely to include bird nesting and feeding sites at the northern end of Wonga Beach, a variety of crab species and turtle nesting sites.